Alabama Employer Locator

 Division produces projected employment by occupation and industry for the State

 and Workforce Development Regions.
 National Projections are available from the Bureau

-of Labor Statistics' Office of Occupational Statistics and Employment Projections.
-High Demand, Fast Growing and Declining Occupations are included in the Employment Projections interactive tables.
+High Demand, Fast Growing and Detailed Occupations are included in the Employment Projections interactive tables.

 Older Worker Report

 (PDF) The Geographic Distribution and Characteristics of Older Workers in Alabama.